UAB faces Southern Illinois on 3-game win streak - WTOP News

 Carbondale, Illinois; Sunday, 1 p.m.
 EST

-BOTTOM LINE: UAB looks to keep its three-game win streak alive when the Blazers take on Southern Illinois.
+BOTTOM LINE: UAB seeks to build upon its three-game win streak with a victory over Southern Illinois.

-The Salukis are 1-2 in home games.
-Southern Illinois has a 1-3 record against teams over .500.
+The Salukis have gone 1-2 in home games.
+Southern Illinois has a 1-6 record in games decided by 10 or more points.

 The Blazers have gone 2-2 away from home.
-UAB is second in the AAC with 26.5 defensive rebounds per game led by Jade Weathersby averaging 6.8.
+UAB has a 1-0 record in games decided by less than 4 points.

-Southern Illinois averages 59.5 points per game, 3.7 fewer points than the 63.2 UAB allows.
-UAB has shot at a 44.4% rate from the field this season, 1.9 percentage points greater than the 42.5% shooting opponents of Southern Illinois have averaged.
+Southern Illinois’ average of 5.1 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 5.5 per game UAB gives up.
+UAB has shot at a 44.4% rate from the field this season, 1.9 percentage points above the 42.5% shooting opponents of Southern Illinois have averaged.

-TOP PERFORMERS: Gift Uchenna is shooting 40.7% and averaging 15.1 points for the Salukis.
+TOP PERFORMERS: Gift Uchenna is scoring 15.1 points per game with 11.4 rebounds and 0.5 assists for the Salukis.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.